Kelly Ripa Rocks An Enviable Thigh Gap, PDA & Red Hair In A Throwback Picture Pack

 After that, the star’s husband had uploaded another smiling image of a young Kelly who was proudly showing off a trophy she had apparently won.

 The next two snaps had been taken after Kelly and Mark became a couple.
-In one, they smiled as Mark grabbed her waist while in the other, the two packed on the PDA with a kiss.
+In one, they smiled as Mark grabbed her waist, while in the other, the two packed on the PDA with a kiss.

 Finally, in the 10th picture shared on Mark’s Instagram, Kelly went solo on a beach.
-She was wearing a swimsuit under a very short coverup that was hitched up to reveal the star’s enviable thigh gap and long, shapely legs.
+She was wearing a swimsuit under a very short coverup that had been hitched up to reveal the star’s enviable thigh gap and her long, well-toned legs.

-Within a day of being uploaded, Mark’s Instagram pictures of Kelly earned the television personality racked up more than 180,000 likes and nearly 3,000 comments from among his 1.8 million followers.
+Within a day of being uploaded, Mark’s Instagram pictures of Kelly earned the television personality more than 180,000 likes and nearly 3,000 comments from among his 1.8 million followers.

-Fans seemed glad to be able to personally wish Kelly Ripa a happy birthday thanks to husband Mark Consuelos’s well thought out, super well intensioned, photographic gift.
+Fans seemed glad to be able to personally wish Kelly Ripa a happy birthday thanks to husband Mark Consuelos’ well thought-out, super-well-intentioned, photographic gift.